avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

     print(f"Epoch: {epoch+1}, Loss: {loss.item()}, RMSE:{loss.item()**0.5}")

 ```
-`loss.backward()` computes the derivative of the loss function with respect to every weight and bias in the network and stores those derivatives in each parameter’s `.grad` attribute.
+`loss.backward()` computes the derivative of the loss function with respect to every weight and bias in the network and stores those derivatives in each parameter’s `.grad` attribute of the tensor.

 <img src = "\blog\images\2026\housing_eval.jpg">

 You can observe how the loss reduces in every epoch.
 The RMSE tells us how wrong our model is in the actual units of the data, so it can be interpreted that our model roughly makes an error of 69K when predicting the house prices.
+As far as regression models got its not bad, it sure sounds bad.

-The performance can be improved a lot if use pytorch utilities, better optimizer and tune the hyper parameters.
+The performance can be improved a lot if you use pytorch utilities, better optimizer and tune the hyper-parameters such as the learning rate.
 But the point of this exercise was to show the inner workings of a Neural Network.

-**In the next part we will use this knowledge of neural networks in working with text data and make some progress in implementing a GPT-like language model!**
+**In the next part we will use this knowledge of neural networks in working with text data and make some progress in implementing our language model!**